temporalio/temporal-learning/docs/tutorials/typescript/subscriptions/index.md

 ## Using `condition` with timeouts

 In many cases, you may want to pause the Workflow execution until a specific Signal is received or a certain condition is met.
-For example, in the `subscriptiptionWorkflow`, we might want to wait for the `subscriptionCancelled` Signal before invoking the `sendCancellationEmailDuringTrialPeriod` Activity.
+For example, in the `subscriptiptionWorkflow`, you might want to wait for the `subscriptionCancelled` Signal before invoking the `sendCancellationEmailDuringTrialPeriod` Activity.

 The Temporal SDK provides the [`condition`](https://typescript.temporal.io/api/namespaces/workflow#condition) method for this purpose.
 The condition method allows you to halt the Workflow's progress until a specified condition is satisfied or a timeout is reached.